This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Conclusion

-If you dispose of your pet's waste in general waste then ensure to do so in the most eco-friendly way by using recycled poo bags such as award-winning ReSEAcled Poo Bags.
+If you dispose of your pet's waste in general waste and dog poo bins, then do so in the most eco-friendly way by using ReSEAcled Poo Bags.

 References: